Lifespan: Daiei 4 (1524) to 8/12 of Keichō 13 (1608)

 In the fifth month of 1575, at the Battle of Nagashino against Takeda Katsuyori, Nagachika led a detached division of 5,000 soldiers in the Oda army together with a division of 3,000 soldiers led by Sakai Tadatsugu under the command of Tokugawa Ieyasu.
 These forces pressed an offensive and toppled Tobigasuyama fortress situated behind the Takeda army.
 At this time, Tadatsugu rescued Nagashino Castle and killed Katsuyori’s uncle, Kawakubo Nobuzane.
 Further, he decimated support forces of the Takeda at the village of Yūmi.
 Although Nagachika led a larger division, Nagachika contributions were not generally recognized in later ages.

-This is deemed to be the reason why, in later ages, Nagachika is relatively unknown compared to Tadatsugu who is counted among the Four Heavenly Kings of the Tokugawa.
+This is deemed to be the reason why, in later ages, Nagachika is relatively unknown compared to Tadatsugu who is counted among the Four Guardian Kings of the Tokugawa.
 Nevertheless, after this battle, he received one of the characters from the name of Nobunaga and adopted the name of Nagachika, evidencing his significant contributions on the battlefield.

 In the eighth month of 1575, turning toward the Echizen Ikkō-ikki in Echizen Province, Oda Nobunaga sought to suppress the uprising through the application of military from multiple directions.
 Nagachika led one of these divisions, marching from Oku-Mino via the Nukumi Pass to Echizen-Ōno.
 His forces scattered the army of Sugiura Gennin, a priest from the Hongan Temple in the same locale, and soon pacified the area.
 Owing to his contributions to suppress those fomenting the Echizen Ikkō-ikki, Nagachika was granted two-thirds of the Ōno District in Echizen (Echizen-Ōno and Ōno Castle, and the village of Itoshiro).
-The town developed by Nagachika while governing the Ōno District featuring waterworks known as oshōzui served as the foundation for the commercial district of the City of Ōno.
+The town developed by Nagachika while governing the Ōno District featuring waterworks known as oshōzui served as the foundation for the commercial district of the city of Ōno.
 Thereafter, Nagachika served as a lower-ranking bushi under Shibata Katsuie and participated with the Oda forces in the Hokuriku region.
 In 1582, during the Conquest of Kōshū that resulted in the evisceration of the Kai-Takeda clan, Nagachika served as the commander in charge of the gateway to Hida, attaining a high level of status as a senior retainer of Nobunaga.

 Around this time, Nagachika adopted Nagaya Kizō (later known as Kanamori Arishige), the natural son of Nagaya Kageshige, the lord of Itadori-Taguchi Castle in the Mugi District of Mino.
 The Nagaya were a branch of the Ema clan.
 He then received as his wife Muromachi-dono, the daughter of Endō Yoshitaka, the lord of Gujō-Hachiman Castle in Hida.
 This resulted in an alliance spanning territories in three provinces Ōno in Echizen, Gujō-Hachiman in Hida, and Itadori in Mino.